 dotnet tool install -g MyDotNetCoreTool --add-source ./

-If you want to try a new version, you first need to uninstall the tool or update it
+If you want to test a new version, first uninstall the existing tool or update it:

 dotnet tool uninstall -g MyDotNetCoreTool